Markham, Ontario: History

 Objects recovered by local mill-owners, the Milne family, in the 1870s give evidence of a village within the boundaries of the present Milne Conservation Area.

 European settlement in Markham first began in 1794.
 The Lieutenant-Governor of Upper Canada, John Graves Simcoe (in office 1791–1796), named the township of Markham, north of the town of York (now Toronto), after his friend William Markham, then Archbishop of York.
 William Berczy first surveyed Markham as a township in 1793, and in 1794 led 75 German families (including the Ramers, Reesors, Wheters, Burkholders, Bunkers, Wicks and Lewis) from Upstate New York to an area of Markham now known as German Mills.
 Each family was granted 200 acre of land; however the lack of roads in the region led many to settle in York (present-day Toronto) and Niagara.
 German Mills later became a ghost town.
 Between 1803 and 1812 another attempt at settling the region was made.
 The largest group of settlers were Pennsylvania Dutch, most of them Mennonites.
 These highly skilled craftsmen and knowledgeable farmers settled the region and founded Reesorville, named after the Mennonite settler Joseph Reesor.
 In 1825 Reesorville was renamed to Markham and took the name of the unincorporated village (see Markham Village, Ontario).

 By 1830, many Irish, Scottish and English families began immigrating to Upper Canada and settling in Markham.
 Markham's early years blended the rigours of the frontier with the development of agriculture-based industries.
 The township's many rivers and streams soon supported water-powered saws and gristmills and later wooden mills.
 With improved transportation routes, such as the construction of Yonge Street in the 1800s, along with the growing population, urbanization increased.
 In 1842 the township population had reached 5,698; 29,005 acre were under cultivation (second highest in the province), and the township had eleven gristmills and twenty-four sawmills.

 In 1846 Smith's Canadian Gazetteer indicated a population of about 300, mostly Canadians, Pennsylvanian Dutch (actually Pennsylvania Deitsch or German), other Germans, Americans, Irish and a few from Britain.
 There were two churches with a third being built.
 There were tradesmen of various types, a grist mill, an oatmill mill, five stores, a distillery and a threshing-machine maker.
-There were eleven grist and twenty-four saw mills in the surrounding township.
+There were eleven grist and twenty-four sawmills in the surrounding township.
 In 1850 the first form of structured municipal government formed in Markham.